-What is a Large Group Health Plan?
+What is a Large Group Health Plan in Health Insurance?

 <lingo>A large group health plan is a type of health insurance plan for a single employer’s group of employees.
 Group insurance is different from individual coverage.
 With group coverage, the employer will pay all or some of their employees’ premiums.
 Employees will also be able to choose between various approved plans.